HTTP-RPC/Kilo/README.md

 * `arguments` - a dictionary containing the request arguments as key/value pairs
 * `resultHandler` - a callback that will be invoked upon completion of the method

-A convenience method is also provided for executing operations that don't take any arguments:
+A convenience method is also provided for executing operations that don't take any arguments.

-    - (NSURLSessionDataTask *)invoke:(NSString *)method path:(NSString *)path
-        resultHandler:(void (^)(id _Nullable, NSError * _Nullable))resultHandler;

 Both variants return an instance of `NSURLSessionDataTask` representing the invocation request.
 This allows an application to cancel a task, if necessary.

 #### Arguments and Return Values
 Arguments may be of any type, and are generally converted to parameter values via the `description` method.
 However, the following argument types are given special consideration: